Epitech-Nantes-Tek3/R-Type/README.md

 On Linux :

-- You may use the build.sh or the following commands :
+- You may execute the script `build.sh` or the following commands :

 ```bash
     cmake -B ./build -DCMAKE_BUILD_TYPE=Release